bytesourceoss/terraform-serverless-jenkins/README.md

-++bytesource logo++

 # terraform-serverless-jenkins

 Terraform module to showcase running Jenkins serverlessly on AWS Fargate.
+You can read about some background to this at https://bytesource.net/en/blog/posts/serverless-jenkins-part-1/

 Disclaimer: This module is not intended for production use.
 Data and connections are not encrypted, and the IAM role used for the Jenkins master provides full Administrative access.
-If you want to run a setup like this in production reach out to us at ++link to quiz here++
+If you want to run a setup like this in production reach out to us at https://bytesource.net/en/contact/.

 ## Usage